Edited by Jürgen Basedow, Giesela Rühl, Franco Ferrari and Pedro de Miguel Asensio

-The earliest formulation of US conflicts principles can be traced to Joseph Story’s (→ Story, Joseph) 19th-century treatise, Commentaries on the Conflict of Laws, Foreign and Domestic (CC Little and J Brown 1834).
-The 1934 First Restatement of Conflict of Laws (American Law Institute, Restatement of the Law, First: Conflict of Laws, St. Paul 1934; → Restatement (First and Second) of Conflict of Laws) under the auspices of the American Law Institute and its Reporter Joseph Beale built on Story’s foundation, although the theoretical conception underlying the Restatement rested on a principle of p.
-77vested rights of territorial application of law (→ Vested rights theory) rather than Story’s notions of → comity.
+The earliest formulation of US conflicts principles can be traced to Joseph Story’s (→Story, Joseph) 19th-century treatise, Commentaries on the Conflict of Laws, Foreign and Domestic (CC Little and J Brown 1834).
+The 1934 First Restatement of Conflict of Laws (American Law Institute, Restatement of the Law, First: Conflict of Laws, St. Paul 1934; →Restatement (First and Second) of Conflict of Laws) under the auspices of the American Law Institute and its Reporter Joseph Beale built on Story’s foundation, although the theoretical conception underlying the Restatement rested on a principle of vested rights of territorial application of law (→Vested rights theory) rather than Story’s notions of →comity.
 That 1934 Restatement set forth an organized system of fixed, neutral and detailed choice-of-law rules based on a designated territorial contact.
 It offered jurisdiction-selected solutions for all types of cases, with only limited flexibility and with the objective of achieving uniformity, predictability and certainty.

 This traditional approach to choice of law had come under attack by a number of academic theorists throughout the 1920s and 1930s, but it was not until the 1960s that the ‘conflicts revolution’ unfolded.
-The first shots were fired in the significant writings of Professors Brainerd Currie (→ Currie, Brainerd) and David Cavers, and other important conflict-of-law scholars joined the cause: Professors William Baxter, Willis Reese, Robert Leflar, Arthur von Mehren and Russell Weintraub.
-The critics were united in their objections that fixed choice-of-law rules based on → territoriality were misconceived and could not resolve all cases; however, no single solution was offered in its place and the alternatives were varied.
-Both Currie and Cavers embraced ‘governmental interest analysis’ to resolve choice-of-law issues (→ Interest and policy analysis in Private International Law).
-That approach urged courts to determine whether the purpose underlying a domestic rule was furthered when foreign elements were involved.
+The first shots were fired in the significant writings of Professors Brainerd Currie (→Currie, Brainerd) and David Cavers, and other important conflict-of-law scholars joined the cause: Professors William Baxter, Willis Reese, Robert Leflar, Arthur von Mehren and Russell Weintraub.
+The critics were united in their objections that fixed choice-of-law rules based on →territoriality were misconceived and could not resolve all cases; however, no single solution was offered in its place and the alternatives were varied.
+Both Currie and Cavers embraced ‘governmental interest analysis’ to resolve choice-of-law issues (→Interest and policy analysis in private international law).
+That approach urged courts to determine whether the purpose p.
+67underlying a domestic rule was furthered when foreign elements were involved.
 When only one state’s policy was furthered, the case was classified as a ‘false conflict’ and that state’s law was to be applied.
 When both states had policies that would be furthered on the particular facts, the case was designated a ‘true conflict’.
 Currie’s solution to the ‘true conflict’ was to apply forum law; Cavers offered certain ‘principles of preference’ to resolve such conflicts in order to achieve the same result regardless of the forum in which the case was brought.
-Leflar preferred a multi-factored test of which ‘interest analysis’ was a piece, but he urged application of the ‘better law’ to resolve the case (→ Better law approach).
+Leflar preferred a multi-factored test of which ‘interest analysis’ was a piece, but he urged application of the ‘better law’ to resolve the case (→Better law approach).
 Arthur von Mehren and Russell Weintraub also accepted the distinction between ‘true’ and ‘false conflicts’ but in true conflict situations believed that a weighing of policies was the appropriate way to resolve a ‘true conflict’.
 William Baxter embraced ‘interest analysis’ as well, but offered a principle of ‘comparative impairment’ to resolve true conflicts.
 Under his approach, a court, in assessing each state’s interest, was to consider the impact on each of the respective states if its law were not used to decide the case.

 The ‘conflicts revolution’, like many revolutions, did not come without costs.
 For example, the ‘revolution’ has been described by Judge Richard Posner of the Court of Appeals for the Seventh Circuit as a ‘legal reform that miscarried’.
 The late Supreme Court Justice Antonin Scalia observed that the revolution had made the entire subject of conflict of laws ‘incomprehensible’.